-Key insurer Centene plans to expand health exchange presence
+Key Insurer Centene Plans To Expand Health Exchange Presence

 The insurer said it will start offering coverage on exchanges in Missouri, Kansas and Nevada.
 It also will expand its presence in Florida, Ohio, Texas and Washington, among other states.

-A Centene spokeswoman said that the company wouldn’t have details on where it will expand in those states until regulators review its plans.

-This growth spurt could fill some big holes that have developed in the exchanges, the only place where people can buy individual coverage with help from an income-based tax credit.
+Centene didn’t specify where it will expand in all those states, but the growth spurt could fill some big holes that have developed in the exchanges, which allow people to buy individual coverage with help from an income-based tax credit.
 Currently, 25 counties in Missouri, 20 in Ohio and another two in Washington have no insurers lined up to sell coverage on the exchange in 2018.

+The exchanges are the only way customers can get subsidies or tax credits to help cover the premium.

-Big national insurers such as Humana and Aetna have shuttered their exchange businesses for next year.
-President Donald Trump’s administration has highlighted the thinning options that remain in many markets as congressional Republicans devise a potential replacement for the Affordable Care Act.
+Big national insurers such as Humana and Aetna have shuttered their exchange businesses for next year, and President Donald Trump’s administration has been highlighting the thinning options on many exchanges as a sign that the market is failing.
+Trump and congressional Republicans are devising a potential replacement for the Affordable Care Act.

 Many insurers have been hit with steep losses by their exchange business since it started in 2014.
 But they’ve also been pulling back from this market or raising prices because of the uncertain future of billions of dollars in government funding that helps reduce some coverage expenses for people with modest incomes.
 President Donald Trump has talked about potentially stopping the payments, and insurers want a guarantee that they will last through next year.